waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### C. Untested Assumptions & Hypotheses
 - **Battle Mechanic Anomaly:** During the battle with Pixel's Dodrio on Silph Co.
 7F, Dodrio used Fly, but the game displayed "But, it failed!".
 My subsequent move, Confuse Ray, also failed.
 The turn then reset to the main battle menu, with Dodrio not in the air.
 The reason for these failures is unknown.
-- **CRITICAL: Tool Maintenance Protocol:** If a custom tool is found to be faulty or bugged, fixing it becomes the highest priority secondary goal, superseding other gameplay objectives until resolved.
 - **Pokémon Tower 5F Healer:** The friendly Channeler at (13, 9) only restores Pokémon HP, NOT PP. Confirmed on turn 35402.
 - **Silph Co.
 Gate Mechanic:** Gates in Silph Co. appear to be controlled by the player's X-coordinate in a corresponding, physically separate corridor.
 Standing in a specific range of X coordinates opens a specific set of gates.
 - **Trainer Intel Logging (Post-Battle):** I missed logging the team for Cool Trainer M on Route 13 (T#35906) due to a reflection turn.
 This is a failure of protocol.
 I will ensure all future trainer teams are logged immediately after battle.